r-james-dev/wasmpy/README.md

 $ python setup.py install
 ```

+If you wish to build without compiling the extensions for other python implementations, pass the `--no-compile` option to the `install` command.

 # Usage
 WasmPy defines import hooks to make the loading of WebAssembly binary files much easier!
 Just import the `WasmPy` library then you are good to go!
 ### Example: